 The fastest VPN services

-How to speed-up your VPN connection?
+How to increase your VPN speed?

 While a VPN usually tends to slow down your internet network, you can follow the tips below to speed it up:

 - Switch VPN server: High load on a server could cause delay and sluggish internet speeds.
-Therefore, you should select switch server if you experience a slower connection.
+Therefore, you should switch server if you experience a slower connection.

 - Change VPN protocol: Speed vs. protection, this is your choice.
 But a faster protocol can really boost your connection.